yorevs/homesetup/docs/handbook/pages/applications/bash/hhs-app.md

   HomeSetup Application Manager v1.0.0.

     Arguments:
-      args              : Plugin command arguments will depend on the plugin.
-May be mandatory or not.
+      args              : Plugin/Function arguments will depend on the plugin/functions and may be required or not.

     Options:
       -v  |  --version  : Display current program version.